elastx/json-to-html-webpack-plugin/README.md

 # JSONToHTMLWebpackPlugin

 A webpack plugin to convert JSON data to HTML pages.
-This plugin reads JSON files, transforms the data (if a transformer is provided), and then renders the data using an EJS template to generate an HTML file.
+This plugin reads JSON files, transforms the data (if a transformer is provided), and then renders the data using a handlebars template to generate an HTML file.

 ## Installation